Question: How did National Migraine and Headache Awareness Month start?

 The Awareness Week became the Awareness Month in 2011, with the theme of “It’s More Than Just a Headache.”
 By 2013, the observance was now renamed “National Migraine and Headache Awareness Month,” to encompass all headache disorders.
 The theme in 2013 was “Unmasking the Mystery of Chronic Headache.”
 That year, the National Headache Foundation asked the community to “show support, show purple” during Awareness Month.

 Throughout the years, all hands have been on deck to increase the outreach of the observance week.
 Headache specialists were on hand to provide interviews, and local educational events were hosted.
-By 2017, declarations about recognizing the impact of headache and migraine were received from local governments as well as state offices.
+By 2017, declarations about recognizing the impact of headaches and migraines were received from local governments as well as state offices.
 Organizations and individuals were applying to city offices to have buildings lit in purple for the month of June.
 In Chicago, many skyscrapers took on purple hues during June.
 Jeanette Rotondi of the Chronic Migraine Awareness Foundation was successful in gaining national recognition for what we now call Migraine Headache Awareness Month (MHAM).
 Many advocates have been active in their own states to gain recognition for the observance.

 With the establishment of the Coalition for Headache and Migraine Patients (CHAMP) in 2017, a formalized calendar for awareness month was created for 2018.
-Recognition days were identified, such as June 6 to honor Veterans with headache, or Father’s Day to honor men with headache.
+Recognition days were identified, such as June 6 to honor Veterans with headaches, or Father’s Day to honor men with headaches.
 Established dates were celebrated such as June 21 as Migraine Solidarity Day (Shades for Migraine) and June 29 as Chronic Migraine Awareness Day.

 Former Executive Director